This page outlines what this annual inventory covers. It includes key findings and explanatory information for the latest inventory.

 - non-methane volatile organic compounds (NMVOCs).

-The international reporting guidelines govern what the inventory covers and when it is submitted.
-The inventory year is 15 months behind the current calendar year to give time for countries to collect data and prepare the inventory.
-The latest inventory, published in April 2014, contains data from 1990 to 2012 inclusive.
-All developed countries report using the same international guidelines.
+International reporting guidelines govern what the inventory covers and when it is submitted.
+The inventory year is 15 months behind the current calendar year to give time for countries to collect and process the inventory data and prepare the submission.
+The latest inventory, published in May 2017 contains data from 1990 to 2015 inclusively.
+All Annex I countries report using the same international guidelines.

-For international guidelines see Methodology reports [Intergovernmental Panel on Climate Change website]
+For methodological guidelines for greenhouse gas inventories see Methodology reports [Intergovernmental Panel on Climate Change website].

 Changes to historic emissions data since the last inventory